af-pr/xlsx_json_converter/README.md

 ### How it Works

 - **Per-column analysis**: Each column is analyzed to detect if all non-empty cells have the same data type
-- **Empty cells**: Validation ignores empty cells to avoid false possitives
+- **Empty cells**: Validation ignores empty cells to avoid false positives
 - **Non-blocking**: Validation warnings are displayed but do not stop the conversion
 - **Detailed reporting**: Shows which rows have mismatched types and what types were found